 Real estate vacancies in Coopers Corner / Mort are 4.6%, which is lower than one will find in 69.3% of American neighborhoods.
 Demand for real estate in Coopers Corner / Mort is above average for the U.S., and may signal some demand for either price increases or new construction of residential product for this neighborhood.

-In addition, the Coopers Corner / Mort neighborhood is a great option for families, as revealed by NeighborhoodScout's research on this neighborhood.
-The combination of top public schools, low crime rates, and owner-occupied single family homes, make this neighborhood among the top 8.5% of family-friendly neighborhoods in the state of Minnesota.
-Many other families also live here, making it easy to socialize and develop a sense of community.
-In addition, families here highly value education, as is reflected by the strength of the local schools.
+In addition, if you're looking for a great spot to raise a family, then look no further than the Coopers Corner / Mort neighborhood.
+NeighborhoodScout's analysis found that the combination of good quality public schools, above-average safety from crime, and a high rate of home ownership in predominantly single-family homes, help make this neighborhood among the top 11.9% of family-friendly neighborhoods across the state of Minnesota.
+In addition, there are a high proportion of other families with school-aged children living here, making it easy for parents and their children to socialize and develop a sense of community support.
+In addition, families here highly value education, as is reflected by the strength of the local schools, in part due to the educational attainment of the parents here, who vote in support of the public schools.

 Did you know that the Coopers Corner / Mort neighborhood has more Swedish and Finnish ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 15.8% of this neighborhood's residents have Swedish ancestry and 2.3% have Finnish ancestry.